 Also, traveling long-term with others can be hard!
 Even the best cycling companion can get on our nerves after a few long days in the saddle, or fail to share the priorities around which we’d like to build our trip.

 Though we all love to dream about “the big one” I encourage you to start small when it comes to riding with new companions.
-It’s far easier to find a bikepacking companion for an overnighter near town than two months on the Great Divide.
+It’s far easier to find a companion for a quick bike camping overnighter near town than a two month bikepacking epic on the Great Divide.
 It’s also a lot easier to tolerate a short trip if an unfamiliar partner turns out to be a bad match.
 If you really are a bikepacking match made in heaven, your smaller trips will probably lead to longer trips eventually.

 Even if you do find someone eager to plan a long trip together right off the bat, try a shorter shakedown ride before committing.
 Just like you wouldn’t set out on a long tour with a brand new saddle, it’s risky to commit to a long-distance bike trip with an untested companion.
 Both can be a real pain in the butt!